 Improve your marriage and prevent breakdown in your relationship with a counsellor.
 At Counselling in Melbourne couples become unstuck, as they work on marital discord and develop more effective ways of communicating.
-A marriage guidance counsellor assists to own their part which contributes to the couple’s ways of relating.
+In couples therapy Melbourne the individual is assisted to own their part which contributes to the couple’s ways of relating.
 Partners are able to foster a more cohesive sense of self and become secure in the marriage.

 For many couples, it can feel outside their comfort zones to change these stuck patterns, as they struggle to do so on their own, without the strength of couples therapy to re-align them.
 From our earliest experiences, we’ve all learnt to protect our feelings, in particular ways.
 But often these defensive coping patterns get in the way of a real intimate relationship.
 It is only with the containment of a marriage counsellor, that these stuck positions can be worked on, so that it transforms the relationship.